 In this edition of the Lynch & Owens Divorce Series, I will discuss the purpose and goals of the initial attorney-client consultation.
-Here, at Lynch & Owens, we offer a free 1-hour consult to all potential clients.
+Here, at Lynch & Owens, we offer a free, one-hour consult to all potential clients.
 Other Massachusetts law firms offer free shorter or longer consults, while still other attorneys charge potential clients a fee for a consultation.
 We offer a one-hour, free consultation because we recognize the value of meeting face-to-face with potential clients, and we have have found that understanding a potential client’s case requires about an hour time.

 Most attorneys understand that if you are stepping into our office, you are looking to change something in your marriage or family – and you need help, not pressure.
 When we first meet with you, we know nothing about your situation.
 We rely completely on you, the potential client, to supply us with the facts, finances, incidents of concern, and circumstances that comprise the history of your marriage.
 From these facts, the attorneys begins to identify your potential options, which in turn helps you identify your wants and needs, legal or otherwise, under the circumstances.
 You must educate us, and the initial consult is the forum for us to learn.
 Knowing what you should expect at one of our consults will better enable you to prepare for a productive meeting in the short hour of time.

 First, expect to talk.
 Expect to answer very specific questions, and try to stay focused on what the attorney is asking you.
-Expect to ask questions and to have those questions answered, where possible.
+Expect to ask questions and to have those questions answered, when possible.
 Expect to discuss your concerns, your needs, and your wants.
-Expect that at the end of your hour you will have a better idea of where you stand, legally, and that you will leave our office better informed.
+Expect that at the end of your hour you will have a better idea of where you stand legally, and that you will leave our office better informed.

-It is our job as attorneys to develop strategies for reaching your legal objectives, but you need to arm us with the information to do that job.
+It is our job as attorneys to suggest strategies for reaching your legal objectives, but you need to arm us with the information to do that job.
 We will focus on gathering relevant facts.
-Sometimes these facts will be favorable to you, and sometimes, not – but they’re all important and necessary.
+Sometimes these facts will be favorable to you, and sometimes not – but they’re all important and necessary.
 It is your job to tell us everything.
 Speak openly and with candor.
 Everything we discuss – the good, the bad, and the ugly – is protected by confidentiality, and when we represent you, by attorney-client privilege.
 Your “secrets” are safe with us.
 Forever.